milesj/interweave/README.md

 which will be replaced by the hexadecimal value of the emoji.

-Or a function can be passed, which receives the hexcode as the 1st argument, `enlargeEmoji` value as the 2nd argument, and `emojiSize` as the 3rd argument.
+Or a function can be passed, which receives the hexcode as the 1st argument, `enlargeEmoji` value as the 2nd argument, `emojiSize` as the 3rd argument, and `emojiLargeSize` as the 4th argument.

 ```javascript
 <Interweave